idearium/idearium-lib/README.md

 All the libraries are stored under `packages/*`.
 We currently have the following:

+-   `@idearium/encryption` - Making it painless to encrypt and decrypt plain text.
+-   `@idearium/lists` - Manage multiple lists of information and retrieve the data in various formats.
--   `log` - To manage our application logging and optionally log to a remote server (InsightOps).
+-   `@idearium/log` - To manage application logging and optionally log to a remote server (InsightOps).